 Try to humanize your sender.
 Feature the name of a prominent figure at your company or your company’s name with a matching email address.
-If I were to send out an email, I’d show up in your inbox as Mark from Mirabel’s Marketing Manager <firstname.lastname@example.org>.
+If I were to send out an email, I’d show up in your inbox as Rachel from Mirabel Technologies <firstname.lastname@example.org>.

 For subject lines, don’t use all-caps, RE: or FWD:.
 Spammers use this tactic often because it’s effective at grabbing attention.
 However, ISPs, inbox providers, and subscribers have grown weary of these sort of subject lines for that exact reason and will classify these emails as spam without a second thought.

 Maintain consistent frequency

 If you always send two emails per week, switching to four can negatively impact your sender reputation.
 Subscribers familiar with your cadence will notice the change and assume email bombardment is on the horizon, which could result in a spam complaint.
 Temporary modifications to your frequency for holidays, special events, or a limited series happen, but ongoing inconsistent sending is what you want to avoid.